-This guidance relates only to treatments for the primary prevention of fragility fractures in postmenopausal women who have osteoporosis.
-Osteoporosis is defined by a T-score of -2.5 standard deviations (SD) or below on dual-energy X-ray absorptiometry (DXA) scanning.
+This guidance relates only to treatments for the secondary prevention of fragility fractures in postmenopausal women who have osteoporosis and have sustained a clinically apparent osteoporotic fragility fracture.
+Osteoporosis is defined by a T-score1 of -2.5 standard deviations (SD) or below on dual-energy X-ray absorptiometry (DXA) scanning.
 However, the diagnosis may be assumed in women aged 75 years or older if the responsible clinician considers a DXA scan to be clinically inappropriate or unfeasible.